LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 PV Hawk requires calibrated parameters of a pinhole camera model for the georeferencing of PV modules.
 To obtain these parameters a camera calibration needs to be performed.
 Calibration needs to be performed only once for a camera.

-Calibration requires a target similar to the one `here <https://docs.opencv.org/3.4/dc/dbb/tutorial_py_calibration.html>`_ but usable in the IR spectrum.
-To this end, your target needs to be made of materials with different thermal emissivity.
+Calibration requires a target such as the one in :numref:`calibration_target`.
+While the pattern is a standard checkerboard (see `here <https://docs.opencv.org/3.4/dc/dbb/tutorial_py_calibration.html>`_), the target must be visible in the IR spectrum.
+Simply printing the target onto paper does not work.
+Instead, the target needs to be made of materials with different thermal emissivity for the black and white squares.
 We obtained good results using black foil squares applied to a white polymer panel.
 Also make sure that images are as blur-free as possible with good contrast between white and black squares.

 We provide a Jupyter notebook for camera calibration in `calibration/01_calibrate.iypnb`.
 Information on the usage is provided in the notebook.
 To run the calibration notebook, first start an interactive Docker session as described in :ref:`run-the-docker-image`.
 Then start jupyter lab in in the interactive Docker session with the command